INT Function in Excel

 number – The number to be entered from which you want an integer.

 The return value will be a numeric integer.

-- You can also use the TRUNC function in excel to get the integer part of both negative and positive numbers.
+- We can also use the TRUNC function in excelTRUNC Function In ExcelTrunc is an excel function to minimize decimal numbers to integers.
+TRUNC eliminates the fractional part of decimal and returns only the integer part under the required precision.
+It was first introduced in the excel 2007. to get the integer part of both negative and positive numbers.

 How to Open the Integer Function in Excel?